 Those who are elderly may also need to have life insurance coverage to ensure that a spouse or partner will be able to continue paying their living expenses.
 For instance, in many cases, pension income and other retirement income sources will cease when an individual passes away.
 So, if there is someone else who also depends upon this income for paying their living expenses, they will need a way to replace it – otherwise, they may face drastic financial hardship.
 The proceeds from life insurance can provide a way to replace the income that is needed.

 Life insurance proceeds can also be used as an inheritance.
 In many ways, life insurance can create an “instant estate” for a policyholder.
-This can be especially beneficial if a retired business owner will be passing his or her company to one (or some) of their children, but not to others.
-In this case, the proceeds from a life insurance policy can essentially be used to “equal out” the inheritance for all of the policy holder’s heirs.
+The proceeds from a life insurance policy can essentially be used to “equal out” the inheritance for all of the policyholder’s heirs.

 Many people who are elderly, may also have a favorite charity.
 While you may give to this organization during your lifetime, by making the entity a beneficiary of your life insurance policy, the amount can be many times more – and it can also be received by the charity tax-free.
 Therefore, 100 percent of the proceeds can be used by the organization.